 This Mexican Grilled Street Corn Salad is inspired from Elote, the ever so popular Mexican Street Corn.
 This dish is the perfect accompaniment to all sorts of grilled meats or by itself as a delicious vegetarian dish.
-I’ve been making over and over this summer.
+I’ve been making this corn salad over and over this summer.
 I don’t think I’ll ever get tired of it!

 I prefer to make this Mexican Grilled Street Corn Salad with fresh corn, cooked on the grill to get it nice and charred.
 But I have also made it with frozen corn and it’s equally delicious.
 My favorite frozen corn is the Organic Frozen Sweet Corn from Costco.
 Just toss it into a skillet and char/cook it briefly on the stove.

 Feel free to make this dish with store-bought Mexican Crema, I’ve done that, but I seem to like just mixing sour cream and mayonnaise together best for the dressing.
 The mayonnaise adds a really nice flavor!
 The spices add plenty of flavor but if you want a little more kick add little chopped jalapeño.

 I have used both Cotija and Queso Fresco cheese in this Mexican Grilled Street Corn Salad at different times.
 Both are good.
 Cotija is saltier and more like Feta, Queso Fresco is more mild.
 Use whichever you prefer.

 Finally, serve this Mexican Grilled Street Corn Salad with anything!
 It’s especially great with Carne Asada and Pollo Asado.
 Or, you could even add chicken or shrimp and make it a one dish meal!
 And, it’s easy to make this dish vegan if you want.
 Enjoy!Print